 - Brush the steaks with the oil.
 In a skillet or grill over medium-high heat, grill each steak for 3 minutes per side.
 Remove the steaks from the heat and cut each into strips.
 Toss the strips in the sauce, and return to the grill or skillet for another 2 to 3 minutes.
 Remove from the heat.

 - Lightly toast each piece of bread.
 Spread the mayo on the inside of each piece of bread, then layer on the roast, cucumber, carrot mixture, jalapeño, and cilantro.

-Here are some other ways to use Field Roast favorites:
+Other ways to use Field Roast favorites:

 Their maple breakfast sausage pairs nicely with a polenta breakfast & browned Brussels sprouts.

 And they make the best vegan hot dogs around.
 I’m particularly fond of their frankfurters on top of a vegan chili dog pizza.

 Of course, they’re also great on a vegan chili dog.